binnes/esp8266Workshop/en/part2/CERT1.md

 - How to generate certificates to enable secure connections using OpenSSL
 - How to add the certificates to the IBM Watson IoT Platform
 - How to add the certificate to the ESP8266 using part of the flash memory as a file system
-- Basic operations of the SPIFFS file system
+- Basic operations of the ESP8266 file system

 ## Introduction